agentzh/code2ebook/README.md

 cd /path/to/your/project/
 src2html.pl --tab-width 4 --color --cross-reference \
-            --line-numbers .
+            --navigator --line-numbers .
 'Your Book Title'
 ```

 The resulting HTML site can be viewed in a web browser.
 And the entry